Home

 Examples of cross-selling

-- Cross-selling example in retail: For one Laptop, the matching bag and an extended warranty with coverage against water damage are offered.
+• Cross-selling example in retail: For a laptop, the matching bag and an extended warranty with coverage against water damage are offered.

-- Cross-selling example in a car repair shop: For changing wheels Wheel balancing and storage of wheels that are not currently required are also available.
+• Cross-selling example in a car repair shop: For the wheel change, wheel balancing and storage of wheels not currently in use are also offered.

 Cross-selling examples from online retail